Applying for a New CDL in North DakotaPage Overview

 If you cannot download it, you can pick this manual up for free from any Motor Vehicle location.

-- If you're younger than 18 years old, the state will not issue you a Class A, B or C license (see license classifications below), except if you're 16 and you need to drive for custom harvesting purposes.
+- If you're younger than 18 years old, the state will not issue you a Class A, B or C license (see license classifications below), except if you're 16 years old and you need to drive for custom harvesting purposes.

 - To drive a commercial vehicle across the state line you must be 21 years old.